 You’ll love playing this song.
 It’s a great tune with an easy-to-memorize strumming pattern.
 You can practice playing the chords as softly as you want.
 Or you can work on strumming louder and more aggressively as you might in a live performance-like performance.

-This 1966 Beatles song is important because it highlighted the continuing transformation of the Liverpool group at the time.
+This 1966 Beatles song is important because it highlights the continuing transformation of the Liverpool group at the time.
 No longer were they a mere pop-oriented, rock and roll group.
-They already started experimenting with different songs in a studio setting to produce fascinating art rock music.
+They had already started experimenting with different songs in a studio setting to produce fascinating art rock music.

 15. Bad Moon Rising by Creedence Clearwater Revival

 |Tabs||View Bad Moon Rising Tabs Here|